hotpunkx/glitchguess/docs/prd.md

   + 'I think of something – AI guesses' (Human thinks mode)
   + 'AI thinks of something – I guess' (AI thinks mode)
   + '1v1 Multiplayer – Play with a friend' (Multiplayer mode)
+- Additional button visible at all times:\n  + '1v1 Lobby' button to access public game lobby
 \n### 2.2 How to Play Page

 - Display page title: 'HOW TO PLAY'